santureddy/AWS-SAA-C02-Course/README.md

 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
 It can also integrate with your on premise identification service.

+#### Steps to make Web Subnets public
+- Create an IGW and attach to the custom VPC.
+- Create route table for subnets we want to make public, then associate the subnets with the route table, then add two  routes in RT one for each IPV4(0.0.0.0/0) and IPV6(::/0) traffic.
+Their target would be IGW created in above step.
+- One each of the web subnets, configure the subnet to auto assign public IPV4 address.

 ### Network Access Control List (NACL)